 I believe the highest-leverage work in engineering is shaping how the next generation of engineers is educated.
 These are programs I've built or led that connect academic rigor to real-world impact.

-Worked closely with key collaborator Prof. P. Brodsky to build Colorado School of Mines' automotive engineering track from inception to 252 declared students in under three years.
-Developed 8 new courses across 3 departments, established industry partnerships, and created the experiential curriculum framework connecting classroom instruction to competition-based and employer-sponsored projects.
-The program ranks 2nd within ME by enrollment with only two core faculty.
+Worked closely with key collaborator Prof. P. Brodsky to build Colorado School of Mines' automotive engineering track from inception in Fall 2022 to 252 declared students today.
+Developed MEGN 417/527 Vehicle Dynamics, established industry partnerships, and created the experiential curriculum framework connecting classroom instruction to competition-based and employer-sponsored projects.
+Per Mines ME enrollment data (Fall 2025), the program ranks 2nd within ME by elective-track enrollment with only two core faculty.

 Prof. P. Brodsky and I are co-leading the EcoCAR program at Mines (Spring 2026-Present), an approximately $520K DOE Advanced Vehicle Technology Competition award over four years beginning Fall 2026.
 We also co-lead Mines' DOE Battery Workforce Challenge team ($255K total program value over three years, including DOE base grant, Chevron sponsorship, student stipends, and competition prizes): first-place national finish in Year 1 (2023-24); fourth place in Year 2 (2024-25).

-Led NREL's cleantech startup accelerator, working with my counterpart at Shell to direct the program and shape the vision and annual program targets.
-Directed a $6.3M program with portfolio outcomes (as of 2025) including $1.048B raised by cohort companies, 954 new startup hires, and a $140:1 leverage ratio on Shell project funding.
+Launched NREL's cleantech startup accelerator from the ground up in collaboration with my Shell counterpart and the NREL technical team, then directed the program from 2018 to 2020.
+Shaped the founding vision, strategy, and annual targets across a multimillion-dollar portfolio.
+Post-tenure, the portfolio continues to compound, with 2025 outcomes including $1.048B raised by cohort companies, 954 new startup hires, and a $140:1 leverage ratio on Shell project funding.

 Member of the Mines Capstone Leadership Team as ME co-representative, contributing to program-level planning, delivery standards, and coordination with the Industry Partnership Board Steering Committee for annual cohorts of 700+ engineering students.
 Served as Client for approximately 22 projects, Project Advisor for 5 projects, and Technical Advisor for 6 projects across 30+ teams over 8 semesters (F22-S26).

 Published 15+ Engineering Unleashed activity cards covering topics from authentic assessment to engineering character to AI-enhanced engineering mindset.
-Selected as one of five national members for the KEEN Crescendo Program (Spring 2026).
+Selected as part of a hand-picked group of national leaders for the KEEN Crescendo Program (Spring 2026).
 Active contributor to the KERN Community Catalysts program and EMxAI Working Group.

 Impact, Visualized